u-blox/ubxlib/port/platform/common/automation/README.md

 # The Instances
 The automated test system runs several instances all defined in [DATABASE.md](DATABASE.md).
 Each row in [DATABASE.md](DATABASE.md) corresponds to an instance that runs in parallel on Jenkins.
 The process for each instance is divided into the stages: build, flash and test.
 However, some of the instances only use the test stage.

 Each instance (i.e. each row in [DATABASE.md](DATABASE.md) or each parallel test) has an ID with format `x.y.z` where x-z are integer values. `x` is mandatory while `y` and `z` are optional.
-The `x` is used for referring to a specific HW configuration and `y` & `z` are used to for defining variants of tests performed on the same HW config.
+The `x` is used for referring to a specific HW configuration and `y` & `z` are used for defining variants of tests performed on the same HW config.

 Example:

-11.0: ESP32-DevKitC HW, build, flash and test `ubxlib` for ESP-IDF 11.1: ESP32-DevKitC HW (i.e. same HW as above), build, flash and test `ubxlib` for Arduino
+- 11.0: ESP32-DevKitC HW, build, flash and test `ubxlib` for ESP-IDF

-i.e. 11 in the above example identifies the HW and `.0` & `.1` are used for testing `ubxlib` built for both ESP-IDF and Arduino on the same HW.
+- 11.1: ESP32-DevKitC HW (i.e. same HW as above), build, flash and test `ubxlib` for Arduino

+11 in the above example identifies the HW and `.0` & `.1` are used for testing `ubxlib` built under ESP-IDF or Arduino on the same HW.
 When running on Jenkins the test system will run these two test instances in sequence if there is only one instance of `11` HW available.

-**NOTE:** it is important to note that the values set for the instances in [DATABASE.md](DATABASE.md) are used as input to the build, flash and test stage.
+The values set for the instances in [DATABASE.md](DATABASE.md) are used as input to the build, flash and test stages.

 # Reading The Jenkins Output
 Whenever a push is made to the `ubxlib_priv` repository, Jenkins will be triggered to test it.